The Best Car Seats for Preemies

 Evenflo LiteMax 30

 Why it’s great: This seat is hands-down the best of the best when it comes to preemie fit.
 It’s been physician-approved for use with babies as small as 3 lbs and is often the top recommendation from CPSTs.
-It has a low harness height, great insert support, and a rethread harness that keeps things simple and streamlined.
+It has a low harness height and a rethread harness that keeps things simple and streamlined.
+Oftentimes, the insert is removed, and not every version has inserts, I don’t believe.
+There’s a lot of varieties of this seat from Evenflo.
+I’d just omit the insert part.
+It’s a great seat without them.

 Keep in mind: It’s one of the longest seats front-to-back and requires 1.5 inches of clearance from the front seat, so it may not work in smaller cars.